timothycrosley/preconvert/README.md

 # How do I extend this?

 Want to add preconversion to your own custom types?
-For OOP projects, one easy way to do this is to add a `__native_types__` method to your object:
+For OOP projects, one easy way to do this is to add a `__jsonifiable__` method to your object:

 ```python
 class MyCustomClass(object):